In this explainer, we will learn how to identify the conditions for two matrices to be equal.

 There are two pairs of entries that are clearly equal in both matrices, namely, that and that .

 To ensure that these matrices are equal, we set , which implies that , giving .
 We now set which gives and hence .
-The final matrix is
+Thus, the final matrix is and , .

 The question above shows how the condition on matrix equality is very restrictive.
 The matrices in the previous question were both of order and hence had 4 entries each.
 Immediately, we could observe that two pairs of entries were identical across both matrices.
 Even though we had found two instances of equality, we still had to check two remaining pairs of entries.
 Had either of these pairs of entries been unequal, the matrices would not have been equal, by definition.

-The following three examples demonstrate how equality between matrices might rely on the correct calculation of multiple variables.
+The following two examples demonstrate how equality between matrices might rely on the correct calculation of multiple variables.

 Example 4: Solving Equations Using Matrix Equality